n1o/study_notes/study_notes/notes/splay_trees.md

 Given a node x of a binary search tree T, we **splay** x by moving x to the root of T through a sequence of restructurings.
 The specific operations we perform to move x up depends upon the relative positions of x, its parent y, and x's grandparent z (if exists).
 We consider the following cases

 ### zig-zig
-The node x and its parent y are both left children or booth right children.
+The node x and its parent y are both left children or booth, right children.
 We promote x, making y a child of x and z a child of y, while maintaining the inorder relationship of nodes in T.

 ![zig zig](../.images/algorithms/splay_tree_zig_zig.png)